 Get the latest from TODAY

 “This is what 24 hours postpartum looks like.
 Baby in sling.
 Skin to skin.
 Adult diapers.
-And a rosy glow,” wrote Erica Andrews in an Instagram caption alongside a picture of her with her now 13-day old baby, Silas Ambrose, last week.
+And a rosy glow,” wrote Erica Andrews in an Instagram caption alongside a picture of her with her newborn, Silas Ambrose.

-For Andrews, the postpartum experience is familiar; this was her fifth birth, and she is also a mother to a 15-, 11-, 5-, and 3-year-old.
-But this time, she said she was “called to share this image” with other mothers.
+For Andrews, the postpartum experience was familiar; this was her fifth birth, and she has four older children.
+But as she held her newborn in 2016, she said she was “called to share this image” with other mothers — and it's an image that has been widely embraced.

 “This is my last baby, and I was feeling very emotional knowing that was the last time I would look and feel this way.
 So often the BIG feelings and changes we go through as new mothers are overlooked, brushed aside, or misunderstood completely.
-I shared the image to my Instagram feed to journal about my feelings (it's how I navigate the world, with words.)
-It was only my intention to show the beauty I felt at that very moment,” Andrews told TODAY Parents.
+I shared the image to my Instagram feed to journal about my feelings (it's how I navigate the world, with words).
+It was only my intention to show the beauty I felt at that very moment,” Andrews told TODAY Parents in January, 2016.

 In the photo, Andrews showed the tumult mothers often feel just out of childbirth in a gritty, vulnerable way, including the disposable mesh underwear new mothers know so well, her cluttered bathroom sink, and, underneath her baby’s head, her still-protruding postpartum belly.
 The image and her words resonated with other women: After babywearing retailer Sakura Bloom shared the photo on Facebook, almost 34,000 people shared it from that page alone.
 Others soon followed.